liamhendricks/cellblock/readme.md

 First, you'll need to create a `CellAnchor` node in your game world, which is provided by the addon.
 This node is the attachment point for the editor tools, and also the in-game data.
 Next you will need to create one or more `CellRegistry` resources in the inspector.
-One may be fine for your needs, but the addon supports multiple grids in case you want some cells to be loaded from farther away.
+One may be fine for your needs, but the addon supports multiple grids in case you want different grids for whatever reason.

 ![alt text](https://github.com/liamhendricks/cellblock/blob/main/docs/setup3.png "Setup 3")